Cleaning Chalk Couture Transfers

-- I mark the backs of my transfers immediately after unwrapping.
+- I mark the backs of my transfers immediately after unwrapping them.
 If you have a transfer with lots of pieces, be sure to mark each piece.
 I store these in a small bag.
 More on transfer storage to keep you organized.

-- wash your transfers immediately after using it.
+- wash your transfers immediately after using.
 Just like the dishes!
 The quicker you do them the easier it is!

 - a larger pan works best for all sizes.
 I like to reuse plastic ones that might otherwise be thrown away.
 Look around & see if you can “reuse” something you have!
 If that fails, try a resale store or a place like a thrift store to get an inexpensive dish or pan. a 9×13 pan should work for most smaller transfers.

 - For really large transfers, a 10-gallon mixing tub from Home Depot works.
 Some ladies wash theirs in their tub or shower.
 Just be sure you have tile in your shower as the transfer will stick REALLY well & you might have trouble removing it.

 - Items like glitter are a bugger to remove so try to keep it away from your transfer as much as possible

 - You may want to use separate pans for shimmer paste.
 I have found that shimmer paste can leave some shimmers in the pan.
 This can lead to having shimmer on your transfers.
 If you don’t use a separate pan, then clean your pan well between designs where you use shimmer paste.